delta-io/delta/PROTOCOL.md

 <font color="red">THIS IS AN IN-PROGRESS DRAFT</font>

 # Overview
-This document is a specification for the Delta Transaction Protocol, which brings [ACID](https://en.wikipedia.org/wiki/ACID) properties to large collections of data, stored as files, in a distributed file system or object store.
+This document is a specification for the Delta Lake Transaction Protocol, which brings [ACID](https://en.wikipedia.org/wiki/ACID) properties to large collections of data, stored as files, in a distributed file system or object store.
 The protocol was designed with the following goals in mind:

-- **Serializable ACID Writes** - multiple writers can concurrently modify a Delta table while maintaining ACID semantics.
+- **Serializable ACID Writes** - multiple writers can concurrently modify a Delta Lake table while maintaining ACID semantics.
-- **Snapshot Isolation for Reads** - readers can read a consistent snapshot of a Delta table, even in the face of concurrent writes.
+- **Snapshot Isolation for Reads** - readers can read a consistent snapshot of a Delta Lake table, even in the face of concurrent writes.
-- **Scalability to billions of partitions or files** - queries against a Delta table can be planned on a single machine or in parallel.
+- **Scalability to billions of partitions or files** - queries against a Delta Lake table can be planned on a single machine or in parallel.
-- **Self describing** - all metadata for a Delta table is stored alongside the data.
+- **Self describing** - all metadata for a Delta Lake table is stored alongside the data.
 This design eliminates the need to maintain a separate metastore just to read the data and also allows static tables to be copied or moved using standard filesystem tools.
 - **Support for incremental processing** - readers can tail the Delta log to determine what data has been added in a given period of time, allowing for efficient streaming.

-Delta's transactions are implemented using multi-version concurrency control (MVCC).
+Delta Lake's transactions are implemented using multi-version concurrency control (MVCC).
-As a table changes, Delta's MVCC algorithm keeps multiple copies of the data around rather than immediately replacing files that contain records that are being updated or removed.
+As a table changes, Delta Lake's MVCC algorithm keeps multiple copies of the data around rather than immediately replacing files that contain records that are being updated or removed.

 Readers of the table ensure that they only see one consistent _snapshot_ of a table at time by using the _transaction log_ to selectively choose which _data files_ to process.